prcastro/udacity-machine-learning/Capstone/capstone_proposal.md

 ### Solution Statement

-Any techiniques for classification, in special binary classification can be done to solve this problem.
+Any techniques for classification, in special binary classification can be done to solve this problem.
 As an example, logisitic regression, boosting methods, nayve bayes, k-nearest-neighbors, and all the other algorithms we saw in class should be really useful to extract the pattern from this dataset.
-Also, since there are a lot of features, it could be a nice playground for classic dimensionality reduction techiniques and also neural embeddings, as well as much of the regularization techiniques we have available for the models we use.
-Ensemble techiniques are usually successfull in this kind of problems, so it could be a nice opportunity to work with stacking models.
+Also, since there are a lot of features, it could be a nice playground for classic dimensionality reduction techniques and also neural embeddings, as well as much of the regularization techniques we have available for the models we use.
+Ensemble techniques are usually successful in this kind of problems, so it could be a nice opportunity to work with stacking models.

 ### Benchmark Model